Understanding what happened: Update – Not a Cyber Attack

 Collaboration is vital for strengthening cyber resilience.
 Education institutions should participate in sector-wide forums to share intelligence, best practice, and lessons learned.
 This approach can help identify emerging threats and improve incident response.

-The Glasgow School of Art cyber attack, whether confirmed or not, offers valuable lessons for UK organisations.
+These attacks on higher education institutions offer valuable lessons for UK Universities.
 It underscores the importance of vigilance, readiness, and collaboration.
 By focusing on robust controls, regular training, and clear communication, organisations can better protect themselves and respond effectively to cyber threats.

 - Monitor for official confirmations